luisbazo/python_weather_plotly/README.md

                     -o OFFSET, --offset=OFFSET how fast in seconds weather has to be retrieved -a API, --api=API     api key to get access to openweather

+Once executed the map is automatically displayed in the default web browser.
+An example of execution could be found at: https://plot.ly/~luis.bazo/6/temperature-map-hover-for-city-names-and-temperatures/

 2. cities.csv: CSV file with the list of cities to retrieve weather data from

 Example: